jrroosevelt/VS2PCG/VS2PCG_bans_errata.md

 [BACK TO INDEX](https://www.reddit.com/r/VS2PCG/wiki/index)

-# Major Rulings, Errata, Bans
+# Major Rulings, Errata, Bans, and Misprints

 This page is intended to be a one-stop reference for new and returning players to list official rule changes made by the designers of the game Ben Cichoski and Danny Mandel along with head judge/rules guru/rulebook author/man with many names Chad Daniel.

-There is a separate page for other card-
+There is a separate page for other [card-specific clarifications and FAQs](https://www.reddit.com/r/VS2PCG/wiki/rules-insert).

 ## Bans & Errata